Kodaiji Temple 高台寺

-Wander up to the hills in Gion to discover Kodaiji Temple, built by a bereaved widow in honor of her husband, the famous Toyotomi Hideyoshi.
+Wander up to the hills in Gion to discover Kodaiji Temple, built by the bereaved wife of Toyotomi Hideyoshi in honor of her husband.

-Tokugawa Ieyasu, Toyotomi Hideyoshi's successor, oversaw the construction of the temple, and Hideyoshi's bereaved wife hired the most revered architects, painters, and garden designers of the day.
+Tokugawa Ieyasu, Toyotomi Hideyoshi's successor, assisted in the construction of the temple, and Hideyoshi's bereaved wife hired the most revered architects, painters, and garden designers of the day.

 Special nighttime illuminations run in the spring, summer, and autumn

-The three rustic teahouses here were all designed by Sen no Rikyu, hailed as the father of the tea ceremony
+The two rustic teahouses here were all designed by Sen no Rikyu, hailed as the father of the tea ceremony

 How to Get There

 Kodaiji Temple is easily accessible from Kyoto Station by bus.

 From Kyoto Station , take bus #206 to the Higashiyama Yasui stop.
-Kodaiji Temple is a 10-minute walk from here.
+Kodaiji Temple is a 7-minute walk from here.
 Bus #207, which travels along Shijo Street, also stops at Higashiyama Yasui.

 A temple abundant in beauty and historical significance

 Kodaiji is a Zen Buddhist temple founded in 1605.
-Kita no Mandokoro, better known by her nickname, Nene, built it in memory of her deceased husband, the ruthless warlord Toyotomi Hideyoshi.
+Hideyoshi's bereaved wife Kita no Mandokoro, better known by her nickname, Nene, built it in memory of her deceased husband, the warlord Toyotomi Hideyoshi.

 Hideyoshi was a crucial figure in the unification of Japan, which had been torn apart by conflict for some 150 years.
-Nene is also buried in Hideyoshi's mausoleum, the Otamaya, and you can find his portrait side-by-side with Nene's in the sanctuary.
+Nene is also buried in Hideyoshi's mausoleum, the Otamaya, and you can find his portrait side-by-side Nene's there.

-The temple gardens are exquisite, with ponds skirted by maples and undercover walkways designed to evoke the curving of a dragon's back, a bamboo grove, and dry landscape gardens designed to convey the vastness of the ocean.
+The temple gardens are exquisite, with ponds skirted by maples and undercover walkways designed to evoke the curving of a dragon's back, a bamboo grove, and dry landscape gardens that symbolize the vastness of the ocean.